Drug Offences

 Trafficking is the delivery of a drug from one person to another.
 Drug trafficking does not have to be done for the purpose of making money and the Crown does not have to prove that the accused completed the delivery for the purpose of promoting the drug.

-Accused persons in the following situations have all been found guilty of Drug Trafficking s.
-5(2):
+Accused persons in the following situations have all been found guilty of drug trafficking:

 • Giving drugs to a friend to hold onto for safe-keeping